s7clarke10/tap-sybase/README.md

 }
 ```

-These are the same basic configuration properties used by the mssql command-line
+These are the same basic configuration properties used by the sybase command-line
-client (`mssql`).
+client (`sybase`).

 ### Discovery mode